William Radford Bryden: Works

 W. R. Bryden, John Carr, Joseph Paxton, Henry Currey and Robert Rippon Duke were all architects appointed by the Dukes of Devonshire.
-The distinguished Georgian and Victorian buildings of Buxton were largely designed by these few archiects.
+The distinguished Georgian and Victorian buildings of Buxton were largely designed by these few architects.

 Bryden designed the Union Club (now the Old Clubhouse pub) on Water Street in 1886 as a gentleman's club for guests to the spa town.
 It is a Grade II listed building.
 In 1887 he designed a ballroom for the Buxton Hydropathic hotel on Hartington Road (demolished in 1973).

 Bryden also remodelled Buxton's Thermal Baths in the 1880s, with a new water tower, a waiting room, shops and a new ashlar gritstone facade replacing the glass and iron colonnades.

 The Entertainment Stage (also known as the New Theatre) on St John's Road was designed by Bryden for the Buxton Gardens Company in 1889.
 It was built of millstone grit stone by local builder James Salt.
 The large shaped gables feature theatrical masks of comedy and tragedy.
 When the Buxton Opera House theatre was opened in 1903, the New Theatre was modified to show silent movies and changed its name to the Hippodrome.
 In 1932 it reverted to a performance theatre and became The Playhouse.
 In 1979 it was renamed again as The Paxton Suite.
 Now known as The Pavilion Arts Centre it incorporates Buxton Cinema.
 It is a Grade-II listed building.

 Bryden and his student George Edwin Garlick designed Grinlow Tower (now called Solomon's Temple) in 1894 on Grin Low hill.
 It is a Grade II listed building.